 It has long been thought that Winter time is the cause of colds and flu due to people grouping together and spreading the cold and flu germs.
 This is partly true, but a major factor is definitely a lack of Vitamin D which helps to activate and boost the immune system and fight any unwanted viruses.

 It’s normal for us to get far greater exposure to sunlight during the Summer months and as sunlight and UVB rays help to produce Vitamin D through our skin, it’s logical that during the Winter, our Vitamin D stores are depleted and this can result in an increase in Influenza and the common cold.

-Vitamin D also activates our immune systems and is responsible for the absorption of Calcium within our body’s, which means that having the correct levels of Vitamin D, helps to maintain strong healthy teeth and bones.
+Vitamin D activates our immune systems and is responsible for the absorption of Calcium within our body, which means that having the correct levels of Vitamin D, helps to maintain strong healthy teeth and bones.

 If you live in the Northern Hemisphere you are more likely to be deficient in Vitamin D due to lower sunlight exposure, whereas those living below the equator generally have the ideal Vitamin D levels.

-Having the correct levels of Vitamin D has also been shown to improve sleep and suppress hunger which can also help with weight loss.
+Having the correct levels of Vitamin D has also been shown to improve sleep and suppress hunger which may also help with weight loss.

 What is Vitamin D Deficiency?